David R. Henderson

 Henderson's writing focuses on public policy.
 His specialty is in making economic issues and analyses clear and interesting to general audiences.
 Two themes emerge from his writing: (1) that the unintended consequences of government regulation and spending are usually worse than the problems they are supposed to solve and (2) that freedom and free markets work to solve people's problems.

 David Henderson is the editor of The Concise Encyclopedia of Economics (Warner Books, 2007), a book that communicates to a general audience what and how economists think.
 The Wall Street Journal commented, "His brainchild is a tribute to the power of the short, declarative sentence."
 The encyclopedia went through three printings and was translated into Spanish and Portuguese.
-It is now on the web at http://www.econlib.org/library/CEE.html.
+It is now online at the Library of Economics and Liberty.
 He coauthored Making Great Decisions in Business and Life (2006).
 Henderson's book, The Joy of Freedom: An Economist's Odyssey (Financial Times Prentice Hall, 2001), has been translated into Russian.
 Henderson also writes frequently for the Wall Street Journal and Fortune and, from 1997 to 2000, was a monthly columnist with Red Herring, an information technology magazine.
 He currently serves as an adviser to LifeSharers, a nonprofit network of organ and tissue donors.

 Henderson has been on the faculty of the Naval Postgraduate School since 1984 and a research fellow with Hoover since 1990.
 He was the John M. Olin Visiting Professor with the Center for the Study of American Business at Washington University in St. Louis in 1994; a senior economist for energy and health policy with the President's Council of Economic Advisers from 1982 to 1984; a visiting professor at the University of Santa Clara from 1980 to 1981; a senior policy analyst with the Cato Institute from 1979 to 1980; and an assistant professor at the University of Rochester's Graduate School of Management from 1975 to 1979.